lostinplace/StationeersSaveFileDebugTools/README.md

 There is only one command right now, that's restore_atmo, details can be found in the wiki

+## Does it work on Windows?

+It's python, so probably.. but I haven't tested it because developing things on windows is irritating

 ## I have another question

 Great, let me know what it is and I'll add it here